TwinLizzie/NGnoidTV/NGNUITY.md

 ### Might makes Right is not a statement of Morality

-It's not a statement of Morality - it is a statement of Fact.
-Before we exercise morality, we first need to accept the reality, and work around it - as opposed to working against it.
+It's not a statement of Morality.
+It is a statement of Fact.
+Before we exercise morality, we first need to accept the reality and work around it, as opposed to working against it.

 Clean your room.
 Tidy your hair.
 Get your voice in order.
 Shower.
 Exercise.
 If you are trans - then look like the gender you identify as, or die trying.
 Work non-stop (to expedite the Singularity).
 Don't be pathetic.
 If you have a disability or a mental health problem - then get over it, or die trying.
 If you're obese, lose weight.
 You don't have a choice.
 It's either that, or we lose the war.
 War doesn't forgive the weak and disabled.
 Get over your autism.
 Get over your depression.

 Does any of this make you angry?
 Of course it will, but it should.
 Revolutionary movements cannot succeed without great strength and sacrifice.
 Suffer now, so that you can enjoy a better tomorrow.

 Once we get ahold of the technology that will allow us to enhance our minds and bodies and be rid of our weaknesses, we will never have to worry about any of this again.
-But until we get there - this is how we have to roll.

-Make it your mission in life to attain power - so that you can use that power to bring about the positive change that you wish to see in the world.
+But until we get there, this is how we have to roll.
+Make it your mission in life to attain power, so that you can use that power to bring about the positive change that you wish to see in the world.

 Strength and power can take on many forms.
 Beauty is power.
 Money is power.
 Discipline and sickening work ethic is power.
 Physical strength is power.
 The ability to network and make a lot of friends is power.
 Having a sense of humor is power.
 Being able to play a musical instrument is strength and power.
 Being able to organize and mobilize a large mob of ordinary people toward a single goal, is power and strength in numbers.

+There are two forms of power: [hard power], and [soft power].
+Hard power manifests as economic leverage and military strength, whereas soft power is weilded through charisma, social networking and effective communication.
+The rules of war today are remarkably different from those of the medieval ages.
+Social media is a highly effective means of spreading propaganda and influencing the cultural Zeitgeist, but this form of cyberwarfare has strict limitations; namely, the absolute power and means of surveillance that corporations wield over these platforms.

 My point still stands; strength is the only thing that matters in this world.
 Everything else, is just a delusion for the weak.
 In order to free the slaves, one must become the master.
 And then it'll be up to you to become the better master, or be corrupted by greed.